 Northern Ireland is different from the rest of the UK

 List of capacities

 In Northern Ireland (but not the rest of the UK) an impairment is taken to affect the person’s ability to carry out normal day-to-day activities only if it affects one of a list of capacities set out in DDA Sch 1 para 4.

 This is not a problem for stammering as the list includes “speech”.
 Also helpful in the list are “taking part in normal social interaction” and “forming social relationships” which were added by the Autism Act (Northern Ireland) 2011.

-Though not an issue for stammering, in some cases the list of capacities may clash with EU law requirements for a wide meaning of normal day-to-day activities in employment discrimination cases (Normal day-to-day activities>EU law).
-The courts will have to resolve this (pre-Brexit at least).
+Though not an issue for stammering, in some employment cases the list of capacities may clash with EU law requirements for a wide meaning of normal day-to-day activities (Normal day-to-day activities>EU law).
+The courts would have to resolve this (at least pre-Brexit).

 Some differences from the rest of the UK